-The PHS mapper did not document any bald eagle occurrences in the analysis areas, but eagles were observed during the field survey at the Fumaria and Penstemon sites.
+The PHS mapper did not document any bald eagle occurrences or nests in the analysis areas, but eagles were observed during the field survey at the Fumaria and Penstemon sites.
 Both sites are within 3 miles of the Yakima River (potential nesting habitat).
 Bald eagles are also scavengers, and calves were observed near both sites; it is likely that the observed eagles were scavenging afterbirth in the vicinity of these sites.
+As requested by the USFWS, an Avian Protection Plan (APP) will be developed to encompass all mitigation measures proposed to protect migratory birds, including bald eagles.
+The APP will include pre-construction surveys for raptor nests to establish if buffers would be required during construction activities.